On the statistical theory of self-gravitating collisionless dark matter flow: Introduction

-Paper is organized as follows: Section \ref{sec:2} introduces the N-body simulation data used for this paper.
+This paper is organized as follows: Section \ref{sec:2} introduces the N-body simulation data used for this paper.
 Section \ref{sec:3} introduces the two-point second order statistical measures and develops the fundamental kinematic relations between different statistical measures.
 Generalization to high and arbitrary order is presented in a separate paper \citep{Xu:2022-The-statistical-theory-of-3rd}.
-One-point statistics of velocities, i.e. the probability distributions, is discussed in \citep{Xu:2022-Two-thirds-law-for-pairwise-ve}, along with applications of statistical theory for dark matter particle mass and properties \citep{Xu:2022-Postulating-dark-matter-partic}, MOND (modified Newtonian dynamics) theory \citep{Xu:2022-The-origin-of-MOND-acceleratio}, and baryonic-to-halo mass relation \citep{Xu:2022-The-baryonic-to-halo-mass-rela}.
 Section \ref{sec:4} presents the statistical measures from N-body simulations, followed by the corresponding models on small and large scales in Section \ref{sec:5}.